sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril.md

 We added tests to generate JSON and text representation of Bril from each other to gain confidence about its translatability.
 These tests are included in `vtest/parse` and `vtest/print`.

 #### Functional testing of `vadd`
-We wrote a program with `vadd` and ran this test in `vrili` with different values for `maxvl` which represents the size of vector lenght of the backend.
+We wrote a program with `vadd` and ran this test in `vrili` with different values for `maxvl` which represents the size of vector length of the backend.
 The test generated expected results.
 This is included in `vtest/interp/array_vector.bril`.

 #### Performance of `vadd`
-Initial motivation for Vril is to reduce hop counts by having vector operators in Bril.
-This aspect is tested by comparing dynamic instruction count, hop count and lines of code for a loop executed in a scalar manner and a vector operation.
+The initial motivation for Vril is to reduce hop counts by having vector operators in Bril.
+This aspect is tested by comparing the dynamic instruction count, hop count, and lines of code for a loop executed in a scalar manner and a vector operation.

 | Program           | Lines of code | Dynamic instructions | Hop count |
 |-------------------|---------------|----------------------|-----------|